On this page

 - Why do I feel breathless when I push myself?

-- Are there any side effects from my medicines that might be making it harder for me to exercise?
+- Are there side effects from my medicines that make it harder for me to exercise?

-- How do I tell if it’s being active that’s making me tired, or a side effect of my medicines?
+- How do I tell if the exercise is making me tired or it’s a side effect of my medicines?

 - How can I deal with muscle weakness if I want to exercise?

 - I’ve been on steroids for a long time and I’ve put on weight – will being active make a difference?